 He has studied Graphic Design and Visual Communication at Vakalo College of Art & Design (BA, MA) in Athens, Greece and at Camberwell College of Arts (MA) in London, where he conducted practice-based research exploring the relation between Identity and Archives.

-Recent projects include: graphic identities and exhibition graphics for ‘LCFMA16’, ‘Dress for Our Time’ (the world’s first digital couture dress) at St Pancras International, and Fashion Space Gallery’s ‘Laboratory 12’; art direction of the Passenger magazine (nominated for best magazine art direction at the EVGE awards); campaign for the World Architecture Festival 2015; and the design of Frieze Projects 2016 programme booklet.
+Nikos’s eponymous studio practice was formed in 2012 and since 2016 he has also been a member of the design team at HTA Design LLP in London.
+He frequently lectures about graphic design and visual culture and in 2017 he was a speaker at Design Athens and at Typo Berlin conference.
+His most recent studio projects include: graphic identities and exhibition graphics for ‘LCFMA16’, ‘Dress for Our Time’ (the world’s first digital couture dress) at St Pancras International, and Fashion Space Gallery’s ‘Laboratory 12’; art direction of the Passenger magazine (nominated for best magazine art direction at the EVGE awards); campaign for the World Architecture Festival 2015; and the design of Frieze Projects 2016 catalogue.
 In 2014 he co-directed the promo film ‘Sirens’ for ‘Leon of Athens’ and since 2016 he is a member of the Art Directors Club.

 For new business enquiries and to request more information about the projects shown here, please contact us via the above details.